umar-hashmi/Representative-distribution-networks/RF_Spanish_representative_feeders/Spanish_RFs_README.md

 # The Spanish representative feeders from the Spanish data set

-These representative feeders are selected from the Spanish data set.
-The original Spanish dataset is part of the Spanish [dataset](https://data.mendeley.com/datasets/685vgp64sm/1)
+These representative feeders are selected from the Spanish [dataset](https://data.mendeley.com/datasets/685vgp64sm/1)

 |                                                   | **RF1** | **RF2** | **RF3** | **RF4** | **RF5** | **RF6** |
 |---------------------------------------------------|---------|---------|---------|---------|---------|---------|